 I used to share opinions online in a very unfiltered way.
 Honesty has always been incredibly important to me, otherwise, we’re just wasting precious time.
 In my effort to tell it like it was, I came off as self-righteous and naïve.
 I realized I had to get better at expressing myself in a way that would invite a broader audience to understand my perspective.
 After years of working on communication skills, and even getting a degree in Communication, I’ve made some major progress in my delivery.

 While I choose my words carefully now, I still encounter an inordinate number of people who misunderstand me.
-It’s hard to not to explain myself; it’s hard not to be hurt.
-Disagreeing is one thing, but when someone responds with unprovoked defensiveness and hostility it’s because I’ve literally awoken the beast within them.
+It’s hard to not explain myself; it’s hard not to be hurt.
+Disagreeing is one thing, but when someone responds with unprovoked defensiveness and hostility, it’s because I’ve literally awoken the beast within them.
 They’re projecting their own fears and insecurities onto me.

 After several incidents last year, each leaving me wondering how I could have worded something differently, I decided to retreat for a little while and focus on my own work.
 Still, it continued to happen on the few occasions that I did speak up.
 (To be clear, I have a zero tolerance policy for pot-stirrers and never want to be lumped in with them.)